RedeployAB/PSScaffold/README.md

 If `StorageAccountName` is left empty.
 It will not add the mapping of the network drive inside the script.
 This is usefule if you just want to generate a script template and modify it afterwards.

+The script is supposed to be run on the target server, and do the necessary steps to install the module with `Install-Module` from the specified **PSRepository** (which can very depending on your environment).

 | Param                | Type     | Mandatory | Allowed Values |                                                               |
 |----------------------|----------|-----------|----------------|---------------------------------------------------------------|
 | `RepositoryName`     | *String* | True      |                | The name of the PowerShell repository.                        |